 It can.
 Google and other search engines do understand that getting hacked is not necessarily your fault, but they also have to protect the people they would otherwise send to your site.
 Once they find out that you have been hacked, they warn people about that before letting them visit your site.
 If you don’t address the problem quickly, they may also dock your search rank.

 That depends on the hack.
-In most cases it can be fixed within a day or two.
-But when you've been hacked by a savvy hacker, it can take more time to determine how they're breaking in and to block them.
+In most cases it can be fixed within a day or two – often within a matter of hours.
+But when you’ve been hacked by a savvy hacker, it can take more time to determine how they’re breaking in and to block them.

 It depends on the hack.
 If the hackers simply added some code or files to your site, it’s usually pretty quick to remove that.
 If they have done damage to the content or appearance of your site or if they have infected your server/hosting with malware also, it’s a much more complicated fix.
 In many cases, the hack can be removed, your site can be upgraded to more modern security practices, and Google can be notified about the hack repair for only $250.
 Once you submit your site information to us, we can investigate provide you with a more exact estimate based on your unique situation.